Using Client Follow-Up

 - Child care facilities or schools can identify children due or overdue for immunizations using a list of their current enrollment, eliminating the need to search MIIC one record at a time.

-The first step to take before using the Client Follow-Up tool is to identify a group of patients to follow.
+The first step is to identify a group of patients to follow.
 This can be based on the patients already associated with a particular clinic or organization in MIIC.
 A list of patients can also be submitted through the List feature in MIIC.
 The list can be customized based on:

 - Vaccine status (due or overdue)